SananR/JustOnTime/doc/sprint0/PB.md

 displayed so they can try entering the information again.

-2. As a logged in user, I want to log out when I'm finished using the website, so that I can protect my account.
+2. As a logged in user, I want to log out when I'm finished using the website, so that I can protect my account.<br/>
 Persona(s): All
 - Verify that the user can press a button to log out.
 - Verify that the user moves to the login page once they log out.

-3. As a registered user, I want to be able to change my password or email address after I log in, so that my account can stay secure.
+3. As a registered user, I want to be able to change my password or email address after I log in, so that my account can stay secure.<br/>
 Persona(s): All
 - Verify that there is an option to change the password or email address on the user’s profile page.